trihargianto/trihargianto.com/content/blog/2024-04-21-why-i-love-being-a-software-engineer/index.en.md

 ## Earned more money

-At the time this article was written, Software engineering is one of the highest-paid jobs in my country and I earned a lot from this job to buy stuff I like and help my family to solve our financial problems.
-I also able generate more money from things other than coding, for example being a programming instructor or a consultant.
+At the time this article was written, Software engineering is one of the high-paid jobs in my country and I earned a lot from this job to buy stuff I like and help my family to solve our financial problems.
+I also able to make more money from things other than coding, for example being a programming instructor or a consultant.

 ## Conclusion